 When a child has a soy allergy, exposure to even a small amount of soy can cause a life-threatening reaction.
-For that reason, your child must avoid soy in any form.
+For that reason, your child must stay away from soy in any form.
 This sheet tells you more about your child’s soy allergy.
-You’ll learn what foods to avoid, what to look for on food labels, and how to eat safely in restaurants.
+You’ll learn what foods your child should stay away from, what to look for on food labels, and how your child can eat safely in restaurants.

 Soy foods such as tofu may not play a large part in your child’s everyday diet.
 But soy is used as a filler, binder, or flavoring in hundreds of products.
-Foods to avoid include:
+Foods to stay away from include:

 Any breads, cakes, rolls, crackers, or breading that contain soy flour